Bodzisz/myBoard/README.md

 #### Database setup
 You will need MySQL database instance.
 If you already have that we can move on to editing __application.properties__.
-I suggest to creare your own local profile called for example __application-local.properties__ (or .yml) where you can put your database credentials.
+I suggest to create your own local profile called for example __application-local.properties__ (or .yml) where you can put your database credentials.
 In order to do that, edit these properties:
 ```.properties